privacysandbox/privacy-sandbox-demos/docs/deploy-to-linux-docker.md

 $ npm run cert
 ```

-### Build html documentation
+### Build HTML documentation

-Build the html static files that will be served by the home web server.
+Build the html static files served by the home web server.
 The build process uses `docusaurus`.

 From the project root folder, **navigate to `services/home`** folder and run :